gjhenrique/rpi_stuff/README.md

 Collection of opinionated Ansible roles to automate some stuff I use in my day-to-day in a Raspberry Pi.

-The following roles are supported:
+This repo brings the following features:
-- syncthing to synchronize pictures, documents, files
+- syncthing to synchronize files
-- DuckDNS to bind public IP to a DNS entry
+- DuckDNS to bind the transient ISP external IP to a DNS entry
 - secure and easy torrent download
-- emby for watching media
+- emby for media
-- external disks mounted automatically
+- external disks mounted declarativelly

-## Why not k*n*s or docker(-swarm)?
+## Why not k*n*s or docker-swarm?
 Isn't Ansible deprecated already?!
-Container orchestration is all the rage today, but it's impossible to add it for older versions, and newer versions are not that powerful to have it there.
+Container orchestration is all the rage today, but older versions are not powerful enought to support them.
-When something goes awry, it's simpler to troubleshoot the service directly instead of going through another layer.
+When something goes awry, it's simpler to troubleshoot the service directly instead of going through another abstraction layer.
 Shipping in containers is more straightforward, though.
-This repo depends either on release pages or the OS repo to install these programs, which is also a manual step.
+Because this repo depends either on release pages or the OS repo to install these programs.

 These roles use systemd to configure autostart, timers and mount points.
-A counter-argument is that systemd is pretty complex, but at least it's what Raspberry Pi OS/Debian supports by default.
-It's pretty lightweight, even for older Raspberry Pi versions.
+A counter-argument is that systemd is pretty complex, but at least it's what Raspberry Pi OS/Debian supports by default, and it's pretty lightweight, even for older Raspberry Pi versions.

-Ansible also brings tests with [molecule](https://molecule.readthedocs.io/en/latest/) and its [podman-plugin](https://github.com/ansible-community/molecule-podman) to ensure that newer versions won't break code
+With Ansible, it's possible to have tests with [molecule](https://molecule.readthedocs.io/en/latest/) and its [podman-plugin](https://github.com/ansible-community/molecule-podman) to ensure that changes won't break code.

 ## Support
-These roles run on Raspberry Pi OS (old raspbian) Bulleye.
+These roles run on Raspberry Pi OS (old raspbian) Bullseye.
 The devices are rpi1 (armv6), rpi2/3/4 (armv7) and rpi4 (aarch64).
 This repo also supports Debian Bullseye x86.
-Although I don't use it, the molecule tests are running in the ubiquitous x86.
+Although I don't use a x86 machine, the molecule tests are running in the ubiquitous x86.
 So it (probably) works.

 I dogfooded these roles on a Raspberry Pi 1 for approximately one year.
-I don't recommend this because the CPU was the bottleneck when encrypting packets by the VPN and transmission.
+I don't recommend this because the CPU was the bottleneck when encrypting packets by the VPN.
 But, it's possible nevertheless if there is no other option.

 ## Roles